 - Reduction of the risk of moisture-associated diseases such as Botrytis, mildew and Mycosphaerella.

 Climate control in the greenhouse can be a major challenge due to variable temperatures and humidity conditions.
-External it is dependent on the weather, location and season.
-Internal for example, the cultivation, the surface area, height of the greenhouse and whether or not screening is applied.
+Externally, it is dependent on the weather, location and season.
+Internally, for example, the cultivation, the surface area, height of the greenhouse and whether or not screening is applied.

 Ideal greenhouse climate

 An ideal temperature and humidity ensure that the crop in the greenhouse can grow to its full potential, without being impeded by pests and fungi.
 In other words, an optimal greenhouse climate ensures a higher yield of high quality, with a positive effect on the operating result.